rra94/CenterNet/README.md

 - Download the images (2014 Train, 2014 Val, 2017 Test) from [here](http://cocodataset.org/#download)
 - Create 3 directories, `trainval2014`, `minival2014` and `testdev2017`, under `<CenterNet dir>/data/coco/images/`
 - Copy the training/validation/testing images to the corresponding directories according to the annotation files

+N.B.
+2014 Train has 82783 images.
+2014 Val has 40504 images.
+These two are both put in trainval2014 folder (123287 images).
+The provided training/validation split (instances_minival2017.json and instances_trainval2017.json) then extracts 5000 for validation and uses the rest 118287 for training.

 ## Training and Evaluation